Metronome-Industries/quikstrate/README.md

 quikstrate configure
 ```

+To see what version of quikstrate you are running, run: `brew info quikstrate`

 ## Deployment

 The `SSH Key - goreleaser` in 1Password was created and added (per [documentation](https://circleci.com/docs/github-integration/#create-additional-github-ssh-keys)) as a Github deploy key with write access and a CircleCI deploy key.
 The CircleCI `goreleaser` context contains a classic GITHUB_TOKEN with `delete:packages, repo, write:packages` permissions